justloop/flume-ng-gemfire-sink/README.md

 _Quick and Dirty Approach_
 - Copy the jar files inside the `lib` directory of extracted archive into `${FLUME_HOME}/lib`.

+**Deploy on Gemfire**
+_deploy your jar into gemfire (like flume-gemfire-sink-example-x.x.x.jar), otherwise gemfire will complain about MessageWrapper class not found_

 ## Configuration
 Following parameters are supported at the moment.